gusc/Threads/README.md

 * run a function on a specific thread
 * run callbacks that each are assigned to a different thread with thread affinity check
 * have greater control over which code accesses which data in which thread
+* post tasks on queues associated with threads

 Then this is the library for you!

 This is a C++17 library that provides threads with message queues and signal mechanism with full control in which thread the signal's listener will be executed.

-## Thread with a message queue
+## Thread class

-Library provides an `std::thread` wrapper with an internal run-loop and a message queue.
-Whenever a message object get's sent to the thread, it's placed on a message queue and when time comes it's `operator()` method is executed in that thread.
+Library provides an `std::thread` wrapper with an internal run-loop and a callable object queue.
+Whenever a callable object get's sent to the thread, it's placed on a queue and when time comes it's `operator()` method is executed in that thread.

 This gives you options to post worker functions to be executed in different threads.

-### Thread class

 `Thread` methods:

-* `void send(const TCallable&)` - place a callabable object on the message queue
-* `CancellableMessage sendDelayed(const TCallable&, const std::chrono:milliseconds&)` - place a callabable object on the message queue and execute it after set delay time has elapsed (this method also returns a CancellableMessage object that allows to cancel the message while it's delay hasn't elapsed).
-* `std::future<TReturn> sendAsync<TReturn>(const TCallable&)` - place a callabable object that can return value asynchronously on the message queue
-* `TReturn sendSync<TReturn>(const TCallable&)` - place a callabable object that can return value synchronously on the message queue (this blocks calling thread until the callable finishes and returns)
+* `void run(const TCallable&)` - place a callabable object on the runnable queue (the thread must be started!)
-* `void sendWait(const TCallable&)` - place a callable object on the message queue and block until it's executed
-* `void start()` - start running the thread (also automatically start run-loop)
+* `void start()` - start running the thread, also start accepting new runnables
-* `void stop()` - signal the thread to stop - this will make the thread stop accepting new messages, but it will still continue processing messages in the queue
+* `void stop()` - signal the thread to stop - this will make the thread stop accepting new runnables, but it will still continue processing messages in the queue
 * `void join()` - wait for the thread to finish

 `Thread` class automatically joins on destruction.

-*Blocking call warning*: Sending a blocking message on a thread that is not started will result in an exception!

-### ThisThread class
+## ThisThread class

 Additionally library provides a `ThisThread` class to execute run-loop on current thread.
 This is intended to be used only on a main thread or any other thread that was not started by `Thread` class.

 `ThisThread` extends from `Thread` and starts run loop when `start()` is called effectivelly blocking current thread until someone calls `stop()` (which can be done either through a message or before calling `start()`).

-### Examples
+## Examples

 This will make the each lambda run on a different thread: